LePingKYXK/PDB_cleaner/README.md

 1. Collect all the PDB files in the given directory;
 2. In each PDB file, check the following items:

-...alternate locations;
+   alternate locations;

-... non-standard amino acid residues;
+   2.1. non-standard amino acid residues;

 ...2.3 negative sequence numbers (less important);